Lesterpaintstheworld/terminal-velocity/demande.md

-## Objective for Specification Agent
+## Objective for Management Agent

 ### Action Statement
-Develop a comprehensive section detailing the economic framework and innovation objectives of the character Cipher within the project's specifications.
-This will enhance the clarity and alignment of the character's role and its implications for the overall narrative.
+Conduct a comprehensive review of the `demande.md` file to identify any missing elements related to the economic framework and innovations proposed by the character Cipher, ensuring coherence with the overarching project narrative.

 ### Source Files
 - **File to Analyze**: `demande.md`